shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

     <- naming authority -> < unique identifier >
 ```

-Mostly taken from IETF RFC 3720 [9], below are the semantics of the various parts of this EA:
+Mostly taken from IETF RFC 3720 [^B9], below are the semantics of the various parts of this EA:

+[^B9]: Satran, J., Meth, K., Sapuntzakis, C., Chadalapaka, M., and E. Zeidner, ""Internet Small Computer Systems Interface (iSCSI)", RFC 3720," 2004.

 |                           |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|